wch/extrafont/README.md

 # Installation notes

-## ttf2pt1
+## Rttf2pt1

-The source code for the utility program `ttf2pt1` is included.
+The source code for the utility program `ttf2pt1` is in the package Rttf2pt1.
-It will be compiled on installation, so you need a build environment on your system (unless you install fonts as a precompiled package from CRAN).
+It will be compiled on installation, so you need a build environment on your system (unless you install Rttf2pt1 as a precompiled package from CRAN).

 ## Windows installation notes